-Prof. dr. Mark Levels (1977) is Professor of Health, Education and Work at Maastricht University.
-He is program director of the research program Health, Skills, and Inequality at the Research Centre for Education and the Labor Market (ROA) of Maastricht University, member of the ROA management team, fellow of the Berlin Social Science Centre (WZB), fellow of the Graduate School of Business and Economics (GSBE)of Maastricht University, and fellow of the Amsterdam Centre for Learning Analytics (ACLA).
-He teaches macrosociology at University College Maastricht (UCM).
+Prof. dr. Mark Levels (1977) is quantitative sociologist.
+He is professor of Health, Education and Work at Maastricht University, program director at the Research Centre for Education and the Labor Market (ROA) of Maastricht University, and dean of Maastricht Academy for Lifelong Learning.
+He is also a member of the ROA management team, fellow of the Berlin Social Science Centre (WZB), fellow of the Graduate School of Business and Economics (GSBE)of Maastricht University, and fellow of the Amsterdam Centre for Learning Analytics (ACLA).
+Mark teaches macrosociology at University College Maastricht (UCM).

 Marks research has been published in several books and journals such as the American Sociological Review, PlosONE, and the European Sociological Review, and has received accolades, both for scientific excellence and societal impact.
 To support his various research programs, Mark has secured grants from highly competitive grant competitions, including the Open Research Area, NWO PROO and ProBo competitions, and the EC H2020 program.
 The chair of Health, Education and Work is partly endowed by Sardes (0.2).